 Overview

-Cold urticaria (ur-tih-KAR-e-uh) is a skin reaction to cold that appears within minutes after cold exposure.
-Affected skin develops itchy welts (hives).
+Cold urticaria (ur-tih-KAR-e-uh) is a reaction that appears within minutes after skin is exposed to the cold.
+Itchy welts, also called hives, arise on affected skin.

-People with cold urticaria experience widely different symptoms.
-Some have minor reactions to the cold, while others have severe reactions.
-For some people with this condition, swimming in cold water could lead to very low blood pressure, fainting or shock.
+Symptoms in people with cold urticaria can range from minor to serious.
+For some people with this condition, swimming in cold water could lead to low blood pressure, fainting or shock.

-Cold urticaria occurs most frequently in young adults.
-If you think you have this condition, consult your doctor.
-Treatment usually includes preventive steps such as taking antihistamines and avoiding cold air and water.
+Cold urticaria occurs most often in young adults.
+If you think you have this condition, check in with your healthcare team.
+Treatment usually includes steps to keep cold urticaria from happening, such as taking antihistamines and staying away from cold air and water.

 Symptoms

-- Temporary itchy welts (hives) on the area of skin that was exposed to cold
+- Temporary itchy welts, also called hives, on the area of skin exposed to cold.

-- A worsening of the reaction as the skin warms
+- A response that worsens as the skin warms.

-- Swelling of hands while holding cold objects
+- Swelling of the hands while holding cold objects.

-- Swelling of lips from consuming cold food or drink
+- Swelling of the lips from eating cold food or drinking cold beverages.

-- A whole-body response (anaphylaxis), which can cause fainting, a racing heart, swelling of limbs or torso, and shock
+- A whole-body reaction, also known as anaphylaxis.
+This can cause fainting, a racing heart, swelling of limbs or trunk, and shock.

-- Swelling of the tongue and throat, which can make it difficult to breathe
+- Swelling of the tongue and throat.
+This can make it hard to breathe.

-Cold urticaria symptoms begin soon after the skin is exposed to a sudden drop in air temperature or to cold water.
-Damp and windy conditions may make a flare of symptoms more likely.
-Each episode may persist for about two hours.
+Cold urticaria symptoms begin soon after the skin is exposed to a sudden drop in air temperature or cold water.
+Damp and windy conditions may cause symptoms to flare up.
+Each bout of symptoms may last for about two hours.

-The worst reactions generally occur with full skin exposure, such as swimming in cold water.
-Such a reaction could lead to loss of consciousness and drowning.
+The worst reactions generally occur when all of the skin is exposed to cold, such as when swimming in cold water.
+These reactions could lead to fainting and drowning.

 When to see a doctor

-If you have skin reactions after cold exposure, see your doctor.
-Even if the reactions are mild, your doctor will want to rule out underlying conditions that may be causing the problem.
+If you have skin reactions after being exposed to the cold, see your healthcare professional.
+Even if the reactions are mild, your healthcare professional will want to rule out other conditions that may be causing the symptoms.

 Causes

-No one knows exactly what causes cold urticaria.
-Certain people appear to have very sensitive skin cells, due to an inherited trait, a virus or an illness.
-In the most common forms of this condition, cold triggers the release of histamine and other chemicals into the bloodstream.
-These chemicals cause hives and sometimes a whole-body (systemic) reaction.
+No one knows what causes cold urticaria.
+You could have sensitive skin cells due to a virus or an illness or from a trait passed down in your genes.
+In the most common forms of this condition, cold causes the release of histamine and other chemicals into the blood.
+These chemicals cause itching, and they sometimes affect the whole body.

 Risk factors

-You're more likely to have this condition if:
+You′re more likely to have cold urticaria if:

-- You're a young adult.
-The most common type — primary acquired cold urticaria — occurs most frequently in young adults.
+- You′re a young adult.
+The most common type — primary acquired cold urticaria — occurs most often in young adults.

-- You have an underlying health condition.
-A less common type — secondary acquired cold urticaria — can be caused by an underlying health problem, such as hepatitis or cancer.
+- You have another health condition.
+A less common type is secondary acquired cold urticaria.
+A condition such as hepatitis or cancer can cause it.

-- You have certain inherited traits.
-Rarely, cold urticaria is inherited.
-This familial type causes painful welts and flu-like symptoms after exposure to cold.
+- You have certain traits.
+Rarely, cold urticaria is passed down to you in your genes.
+This type causes painful welts and flu-like symptoms after being exposed to cold.

 Complications

-The main possible complication of cold urticaria is a severe reaction that occurs after exposing large areas of skin to cold, for example, by swimming in cold water.
+The main possible complication of cold urticaria is a serious response that occurs after large areas of skin are exposed to the cold, such as when swimming in cold water.

 Prevention

 - Protect your skin from the cold or sudden changes in temperature.
-If you're going swimming, dip your hand in the water first and see if you experience a skin reaction.
+If you′re going swimming, dip your hand in the water first to see if your skin responds.

-- If your doctor prescribed an epinephrine autoinjector (EpiPen, Auvi-Q, others), keep it with you to help prevent serious reactions.
+- If your healthcare professional prescribed an epinephrine autoinjector, keep it with you to help stop serious responses from happening.

-- If you're scheduled for surgery, talk with your surgeon beforehand about your cold urticaria.
-The surgical team can take steps to help prevent cold-induced symptoms in the operating room.
+- If you′re scheduled for surgery, talk with your surgeon ahead of time about your cold urticaria.
+The surgical team can take steps to help keep symptoms caused by cold from happening in the operating room.

 Diagnosis

-Cold urticaria can be diagnosed by placing an ice cube on the skin for five minutes.
-If you have cold urticaria, a raised bump (hive) will form a few minutes after the ice cube is removed.
+An ice cube is placed on your skin for five minutes to diagnose cold urticaria.
+If you have cold urticaria, a raised bump, also called a hive, will form a few minutes after the ice cube is taken away.
+This is called the ice cube or cold contact test.

 Treatment

 In some people, cold urticaria goes away on its own after weeks or months.
 In others, it lasts longer.
-There is no cure for the condition, but treatment and preventive steps can help.
+While there is no cure for the condition, treatment and taking steps to avoid cold urticaria can help.

 - Nondrowsy antihistamines.
-If you know you're going to be exposed to the cold, take an antihistamine beforehand to help prevent a reaction.
-Examples include loratadine (Claritin) and desloratadine (Clarinex).
+If you know you′re going to be exposed to the cold, take an antihistamine ahead of time to help keep a response from happening.
+Examples include loratadine (Claritin, Alavert, others), cetirizine (Zyrtec Allergy, Zerviate, others), and desloratadine (Clarinex, Clarinex D 12-Hour, others).
+Some of these medicines are available without a prescription, while others require prescriptions.

 - Omalizumab (Xolair).
-Normally prescribed to treat asthma, this drug has been used successfully to treat people with cold urticaria who didn't respond to other medications.
+This prescription medicine, which is typically for people with asthma, has been used successfully to treat cold urticaria that doesn′t respond to other medicines.

-If you have cold urticaria because of an underlying health problem, you may need medications or other treatment for that condition as well.
-If you have a history of systemic reaction, your doctor may prescribe an epinephrine autoinjector that you'll need to carry with you.
+If you have cold urticaria because of another condition, you may need medicines or treatments for that condition as well.
+If you have a history of responses that affect your whole body, your healthcare professional may prescribe an epinephrine autoinjector (EpiPen, Auvi-Q, others) that you′ll need to carry with you.

 Self care

-Antihistamines block the symptom-producing release of histamine.
-They can be used to treat mild symptoms of cold urticaria or to prevent a reaction.
-Over-the-counter (nonprescription) products include loratadine (Claritin) and cetirizine (Zyrtec Allergy).
+Antihistamines block the release of histamine that causes symptoms.
+These medicines can be used to treat mild symptoms of cold urticaria or to keep a response from happening.
+Medicines available without a prescription include forms of loratadine and cetirizine.

 Preparing for your appointment

-Preparing a list of questions for your doctor will help you make the most of your time together.
-For cold urticaria, some basic questions to ask include:
+Preparing a list of questions for your healthcare professional will help you make the most of your time together.
+For cold urticaria, some questions to ask include:

 - What are other possible causes for my symptoms?